Banti021/restaurant-manager/readme.md

 ```bash
 python main.py
 ```
-Use the command-line interface to manage your restaurant's menu, orders, and generate sales reports.
+Use the command-line interface to manage your restaurant's menu, orders and generate sales reports.

 ## Testing
 Testing is done using the built-in `unittest` module in Python.